banodoco/Steerable-Motion/imports/ComfyUI_IPAdapter_plus/README.md

 **2024/03/27**: Added Style transfer weight type for SDXL

-**2024/03/23**: Complete code rewrite!. **This is a breaking update!** Your previous workflows won't work and you'll need to recreate them.
+**2024/03/23**: Complete code rewrite! **This is a breaking update!** Your previous workflows won't work and you'll need to recreate them.
 You've been warned!
 After the update, refresh your browser, delete the old IPAdapter nodes and create the new ones.

-*(I removed all previous updates because they were about the previous version of the extension)*
+*(I removed old updates related to the previous version of the extension)*

 ## Example workflows